hpca-uji/PyDTNN/README.md

   - `--test-as-validation`, `--no-test-as-validation`: Prevent making partitions on training data for training+validation data, use test data for validation.
 True if specified.
 Default: False.
   - `--validation-split`: Split between training and validation data.
 Default: 0.2.
+  - `--input-crop`, `--no-input-crop`: Crop the images.
+True if specified.
+Default: False.
+  - `--input-crop-perc`: Central crop percentage of the images.
+Default: 0.875.
+  - `--input-scale`, `--no-input-scale`: Resize the images.
+True if specified.
+Default: False.
-  - `--augment-shuffle`, `--no-augment-shuffle`: Shuffle training images.
-Default: True.
+  - `--input-scale-size`: New size of the images.
+Default: 300.
   - `--augment-horizontal-flip`: Probability to do a horizontal flip to the training images.
 If the value is less or equal to 0 it is disabled.
 Default: 0.0.
   - `--augment-vertical-flip`: Probability to do a vertical flip to the training images.
 If the value is less or equal to 0 it is disabled.
 Default: 0.0.
-  - `--augment-rotate`: Probability to rotate training images.
-If the value is less or equal to 0 it is disabled.
-Default: 0.0.
-  - `--augment-rotate-degree`: The maximum degree to rotate training images.
-Default: 90.0.
   - `--augment-brightness`: Probability to change the brightness to training images.
 If the value is less or equal to 0 it is disabled.
 Default: 0.0.
   - `--augment-brightness-factor`: The maximum brightness to apply in training images.
 Value ranges from 0 (no